andrewbadge/DNSRoaming/README.md

 NB: it will probably work fine on older OS but its untested.
 Ensure [.NET Framework 4.7 is installed](https://www.microsoft.com/en-us/download/details.aspx?id=55167)

-## Why is it Beta?
+## No longer Beta?

-I haven't tested the installation in enough scenarios yet nor have I got feedback from anyone else.
-I believe the functionality and quality is solid but expected a random stuff-up until the first feedback is in.
+I tested the installation in enough scenarios in the work place with various device types and networks.
+I believe the functionality and quality is solid.
+Still waiting on any feedback, issues or suggestions.

 ## What is DNS Roaming